Hecter94/EndlessSky-PluginArchive/res/mds/gameplay.md

 <blockquote>### hai.side.mission.unlocker
 <br>
 <br>
-Unlocks following hai missions: Unwanted Cargo Trigger, Hiding in Plain Sight, Nanachi 1, Expanding Business [1] and Hai Reveal: Pirate Troubles [0].
+Unlocks following hai missions: Unwanted Cargo Trigger, Hiding in Plain Sight and Hai Reveal: Pirate Troubles [0].
 If there are followups they work too.
 Also Devil-Run related systems are shown now.<br>
 <br>
 Currently these missions are either completely blocked or blocked after you start chapter 1 of hai reveal.
 This plugin fixes that.<br>
 mission "Unwanted Cargo Trigger" (removed secret leaks)<br>
 mission "Unwanted Cargo" (removed secret leaks)<br>
 mission "Hiding in Plain Sight" (removed secret leaks & resolution)<br>
-mission "Nanachi 1" (removed secret leaks & resolution) followups are ok<br>
-mission "Expanding Business [1]" (removed resolution) followups are ok<br>
 mission "Hai Reveal: Pirate Troubles [0]" (Scars Legion cut out of campaign)<br>
 <br>
 Also removes the hidden tag from system Devil-Run.
 It can be found near the core and opens the path to the Deep Space systems and the Devil-Hide system via wormhole.<br>